magnoeasy/easybuilder/english.md

 When the update of the primary key value (PrimaryKeyValue) should be included
 ![image](https://user-images.githubusercontent.com/13450436/155115991-2de7a0d9-832a-4587-b195-b810d72c98aa.png)

-The api response consists of the object below:
+The api response consists of the object below (if you want to copy it, just select and drag it to the write):

            {"updateMainForm":false, "item":{"ProjectId":2072, "FormId":50839, "RootFormId":null, "TableName": "SimpleForm_Person", "PrimaryKeyName": "SimpleForm_PersonId", "PrimaryKeyValue": "22600a54-c329-46c8-9b74-ebb02332ec7f", "PrimaryKeyType": "Guid", "WorkflowId":null, "WorkflowStepId":null, "WorkflowActionId":null, "EntityFormKey":null, "WorkflowFormKey":null, "Values":[{"FieldName": "Name", "Value": "John Doe", "SystemTypeName": "String", "IsAutoIncrement":false, "OneToManyRows":null},{"FieldName": "Birth", "Value": "1956-01-01T00:00:00Z", "SystemTypeName": "Date", "IsAutoIncrement": false, "OneToManyRows":null}], "IsNew":true, "ProjectHash": "163a7de6b6a2", "FieldValuesChanged":null, "oneToManyData":null, "UserId":null, "IsBuilderUser":true, "Facilities":[]}}

-- updateMainForm: Flag is used by the system in case the form is a child so that the main form is also updated.
+- UpdateMainForm: Flag is used by the system in case the form is a child so that the main form is also updated.
-- item: Data of the entity that was updated.
+- Item: Data of the entity that was updated.
   - ProjectId: Id of the Project.
   - FormId: Id of the Form.
   - RootFormId: Id of the main form.